lukas-011/StockTracker/ReadMe.md

 ---
 ### Frontend
-- Need to call the API repetitively (Every 1 second maybe)
+- Page Layout (html/css)
 	- Red if the number went down
 	- Green if the number went up
-- And then a tab to get all the stock tags
+	- a tab to get all the stock tags
+- Connect front-end & backend; Call API (JavaScript)
+	- Need to call the API repetitively (Every 1 second maybe)